What is the Thomas H. Moore Illinois Electric Cooperatives (IEC) Memorial Scholarship Fund?

 The “driving force” behind creation of the fund was Thomas H. Moore, long-time Executive Vice President and General Manager of the AIEC.
 Mr. Moore, who retired in January, 1994, strongly believed that a fund and scholarship program should be established to provide a means by which cooperatives and individuals could honor deceased members of the electric cooperative family through memorial gifts.
 The scholarship program was re-named in honor of Mr. Moore after he passed away in 2008.

 The Illinois Community College System Foundation (ICCSF) administers the IEC Memorial Scholarship Fund.
-Twelve scholarships are awarded each year.
+Seventeen scholarships are awarded each year.

-The “LaVern and Nola McEntire Lineworker’s Scholarship” was awarded for the first time in 2011.
+The “LaVern and Nola McEntire Memorial Lineworker’s Scholarship” was awarded for the first time in 2011.
 LaVern McEntire served as a co-op lineman for over 42 years.
 He and his wife, Nola, endowed this new scholarship to assist students in attending the lineworker’s school at Lincoln Land Community College in Springfield, IL.
-For eligibility requirements, please see the “LaVern and Nola McEntire Lineworker’s Scholarship Official Rules and Regulations.”
+For eligibility requirements, please see the “LaVern and Nola McEntire Memorial Lineworker’s Scholarship Official Rules and Regulations.”
 To find out more information or to apply click here.

-PLEASE NOTE: The remainder of this brochure deals with the other eleven (i.e., non-lineworker) scholarships included in the Thomas H. Moore IEC Memorial Scholarship Program.
+PLEASE NOTE: The remainder of this page deals with the other thirteen (i.e., non-lineworker) scholarships included in the Thomas H. Moore IEC Memorial Scholarship Program.

 How many scholarships are awarded each year?

-Six scholarships are awarded to students (high school seniors) enrolling full-time at a two-year or a four-year college, university, or vocational/technical school who are the sons or daughters of an Illinois electric cooperative consumer-member receiving service from the cooperative.
+Ten scholarships are awarded to students (high school seniors) enrolling full-time at a two-year or a four-year college, university, or vocational/technical school who are the child of an Illinois electric cooperative consumer-member receiving service from the cooperative.

-Four scholarships are reserved for students enrolling full-time at a two- year Illinois community college who are the sons or daughters of Illinois electric cooperative consumer-members, employees or directors.
+Five scholarships are reserved for students (high school seniors) enrolling full-time at a two-year Illinois community college who are the child of Illinois electric cooperative consumer-members, employees or directors.

-One scholarship, the Earl W. Struck Memorial Scholarship, is awarded to a student (high school senior) enrolling full-time at a two-year or a four-year college, university, or vocational/technical school who is the son or daughter of an Illinois electric cooperative employee or director.
+One scholarship, the Earl W. Struck Memorial Scholarship, is awarded to a student (high school senior) enrolling full-time at a two-year or a four-year college, university, or vocational/technical school who is the child of an Illinois electric cooperative employee or director.